10 Ways to Get Your Team to Respect Deadlines

 Procrastination and Employee Performance

-In fact, many studies show the relationship between procrastination and job performance.
-For example, a study by Steel (2007) found that 26% of employees identified themselves as chronic procrastinators.
-These individuals reported lower work satisfaction, more health problems, and higher levels of stress.
+Research has shown a connection between procrastination and workplace performance.
+A study by Steel found that approximately 26% of employees identified themselves as chronic procrastinators.
+These individuals reported lower job satisfaction, increased stress levels, and more difficulties maintaining healthy work habits.

 Procrastination and Deadlines